omasakun/url-shortener/README.md

 A simple URL shortener made with Cloudflare Workers.

-This project includes a simple web interface to shorten URLs, as well as a REST API for programmatic access.
+This project also include a simple web interface to shorten URLs.

 ## Setup